 After a good night’s sleep at Puesta La Chaira, where we met some of the gauchos who work this lonely land, our second day started out misty and damp but our spirits were high and, after seeing eagles and guanacos yesterday, we were already alert for new experiences.
 We were not disappointed as condors accompanied us over the headland and then, to our delight, a King penguin met us as we descended to the beach.
 He seemed a little lost and was obviously taking a break on his way to Antarctica.

-The eight hours on the trail to Refugio Rio Buenos took us across rivers, over headlands and grasslands, and we negotiated some steep descents to the beach where we were rewarded with lovely canters on the firm sand.
+The eight hours on the trail to Refugio Rio Buenos took us across rivers, over headlands and grasslands.
+We negotiated some steep descents to the beach but were rewarded with lovely canters on the firm sand.

-We had a long day ahead of us today with peatland to negotiate and two rivers to cross, including the Rio Policarpo, the widest and most challenging river on our trail.
-But our horses did us proud and, with their ears pricked, had fun running alongside the wild horses on the beach.
+We had a long day ahead of us today; peatland to negotiate and two rivers to cross.
+The Rio Policarpo was the widest and most challenging river on our trail.
+Our horses did us proud and, with their ears pricked, had fun running alongside the wild horses on the beach.
 As we picnicked by the wreck of the Duchess of Albany, we were reminded of the terrible toll this coastline could take.

-There were no rivers to cross today, and our route would not be governed by the tides, so there was no rush to leave this morning and we had time to explore Estancia Policarpo.
+There were no rivers to cross today and, as our route would not be governed by the tides, there was no rush to leave this morning and we had time to explore Estancia Policarpo.
 We set off at around midday, stopping for a picnic in the sunshine before continuing on to Bahia Thetis.
-We may only have ridden for four hours today, but it was challenging, taking us over peatland, through forests and along cliff edge trails.
-The condors accompanied us along the cliffs, often following us down to the beach, and the Caracara Australis flew so low over our heads you could have reached out and touched them.
-As the horses led the way down the last steep muddy hill, and we followed on foot, we were pleased to see Bahia Thetis in front of us, where we would spend the next few days.
+Although we rode for fewer hours today, it was challenging riding as the route took us over peatland, through forests and along cliff edge trails.
+The condors accompanied us along the cliffs, often following us down to the beach and Caracara Australis flew so low over our heads you could have reached out and touched them.
+As the horses led the way down the last steep muddy hill, and we followed on foot, we were pleased to see Bahia Thetis in front of us where we would spend the next few days.

 Time to retrace our steps and head back along the peninsula.
 Again we had time in the morning to gather our thoughts, not leaving Bahia Thetis until after brunch.
-The route was slightly different this time, and after leading our horses over some open peatland, we were enjoying cantering along the beach again.
+The route was slightly different this time and, after leading our horses over some open peatland, we were enjoying cantering along the beach again.
 Eagles soared above us and the new-born calves gambolled with the wild cows.
-It is a tough life out here for the animals and, whilst we saw many guanaco, wild horses and wild cows, there was also a lot of evidence of just how hard a winter it had been for them.
+It is a tough life out here for the animals.
+We saw many guanaco, wild horses and wild cows, and there was also a lot of evidence of just how hard a winter it had been for them.

-We left Estancia Policarpo for the last time early in the morning to reach Rio Policarpo at low tide in order to cross.
+We left Estancia Policarpo for the last time early in the morning to cross the Rio Policarpo river at low tide.
 There was a strong wind and the tide came in quickly.
-Having had to sort out one of the pack horses en route, we had lost time and the river was too high to cross safely.
-Adolfo made the decision to return to Policarpo and wait for the next tide.
+Having been slightly delayed en route, we had lost time and the river was too high to cross safely.
+Adolfo made the decision to return to Policarpo Refuge and wait for the next tide.

 A river crossing in the morning, and a steep climb from the beach at the end of the day, meant another early start today.
 Dawn breaks at about 04:00, so staying in bed was always more of a problem than getting up early!
-We rode across country, trotting and cantering when we could, the pack horses had lighter packs now and so the pace was much faster.
+We rode across country, trotting and cantering when we could.
+The pack horses had lighter packs now and so the pace was much faster.
 The wild horses joined us again and we saw many foxes, mainly brown, before we returned to the beach.
-We had to take it slowly negotiating rocks around the headland, but then the race was on to make it to the base of the cliff before the tide came in!
+We had to take it slowly negotiating rocks around the headland but then the race was on to reach the base of the cliff before the tide came in!
 We made it, and from there it was just a short ride to Puesta la Chaira and lunch!

-I have spoken about the things we saw and did, but the real highlights of the trip were the horses, the amazing peace and tranquillity of the Mitre Peninsula, and our guides, Adolfo and Flori, who allowed us the freedom of man, horse and nature on our journey to the End of the World and back.
+I have spoken about the things we saw and did but the real highlights of the trip were the horses, the amazing peace and tranquillity of the Mitre Peninsula and our guides.
+Adolfo and Flori allowed us the freedom of man, horse and nature on our journey to the End of the World and back.
 Thank you!

-If you would like further information about the Fin del Mundo expedition, please call us on 01299 272997 or email email@example.com.
+If you would like further information about the Fin del Mundo expedition, please call In The Saddle on 01299 272997 or email email@example.com.